nbhatia1014/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
-Performing Analysis on Kickstarter data to uncover trends.
-# Kickstarting with Excel
+# An Analysis of Kickstarter Campaigns.

 ## Overview of Project